 Savings bonds can be a safe way to save money for the long term while earning interest.
 You might use savings bonds to help pay for your child’s college education, for example, or to set aside money for your grandchildren.
 Once you redeem them, you can collect the face value of the bond along with any interest earned.
-You should note, however, that interest on savings bonds is taxable—though there are a few things you can do to minimize your liability.
+While interest on savings bonds is taxable, there are a few things you can do to minimize your liability.

 How Savings Bonds Work